Hey Planning Mashers!

 To add printables to your Bullet Journal, I recommend using adhesive tape, such as this one.
 It’s easy to apply, and it takes a few seconds for it to stick really hard, so if you need to, you can move the printable around a bit to fit it perfectly.

 Finally, when using printables, make sure you use thicker printing paper.
 This will make sure you don’t run into any ghosting or bleeding on the way and can simply enjoy all your printables.

 Free Bullet Journal Printables

 Finally, here are tons of different free printables you can use to start up your Bullet Journal adventures.

-A lot of these are from the Resources Vault here on Masha Plans, and if you want to get your access – simply scroll down to the end of the post, the signup form will be there.
+Many of these are from the Resources Vault here on Masha Plans, and if you want to get your access – simply scroll down to the end of the post, and the signup form will be there.

 I’m looking forward to seeing you among Planning Mashers!

-Your journal starts from your yearly pages, so let’s how we will start this.
+Your journal starts from your yearly pages, so let’s see how we will start this.

 - Bullet Journal Key.
 An important part of your basic Bullet Journal setup.
 This amazing printable key will give you all the ideas you need for different signifiers you can use.
 There are actually two different key pages in the Resources Vault.

 - Goals bundle.
 Working on your yearly goals?
 Use your Bullet Journal to help you plan.
 Download your yearly goals planning printables from the Resources Vault.